dperique/termi-chat/README.md

   is currently running.
   * [ollama](https://github.com/ollama/ollama/tree/main) might be the way to go here
     * You can list (generate a menu for selection), select local models from a menu, etc.
-* When running with local LLM within the container, we cannot see the correct url from within the container (because containers have their own localhost).
-* Make a way to access http://localhost:5000 from within the container
-  * We can use an outside address but add a `--host` option with 127.0.0.1 as default.
-* Make this a class, then you can instantiate multiple and in the text, you can use @conversation to send text to a specific instance.
-Then you can have two conversations.
-You can then use two different models at the same time so that you can get code snippet with gpt3.5 and more deep stuff with gpt4
-* Make it so that you can repeat the same context; this is in case you change the model and just want to repeat using a different model.

 ### bugs